p1ngul1n0/blackbird/README.md

 # blackbird
-An OSINT tool to gather information by username and email.
+An OSINT tool to search for accounts by username in 42 social networks.